lcipolina/art/README.md

 # art
-Art project with Bari University
+Art project with the University of Bari